Discriminative Feature Feedback with General Teacher Classes: The optimal mistake bound for realizable DFF

 \section{The optimal mistake bound for realizable DFF}

-The VC-dimension \citep{VC71} maps each hypothesis class to an integer that characterizes the optimal mistake bound achievable by any learning algorithm.
-The Littlestone dimension \citep{Littlestone88} does the same for Online Learning, using a shattered tree construction as a witness.
+The VC-dimension \citep{VC71} maps each hypothesis class to an integer that characterizes the sample complexity of the optimal algorithm in the PAC setting.
+The Littlestone dimension \citep{Littlestone88} provides the optimal mistake bound achievable in the Online Learning setting, using a shattered tree construction as a witness.
 We define the Discriminative Feature Feedback Dimension (\Tdim) for a given teacher class, using a different tree construction, \emph{DFF tree} (\dfft), that aligns with the DFF protocol.
 We show that the dimension witnessed by a shattered \dfft\ characterizes the optimal mistake bound for DFF learning.
 A main difference between a Littlestone tree and the \dfft\ that we define is that in a Littlestone tree, the responses of the algorithm do no need to be directly encoded, since they do not affect the teacher's responses.
 This is not the case in DFF, since a different explanation by the algorithm may lead to a different feature response by the teacher.
 In particular, this means that unlike a Littlestone tree, in a \dfft\ multiple paths from the root to a leaf can be consistent with the same teacher.

-A \dfft\ (see \figref{shattered_dfft_tdim_3} for an illustration) is a rooted tree that represents options for interaction between the environment and the learner.
+A \dfft\ (see \figref{shattered_dfft_tdim_3} for an illustration, and \figref{relaxed-component-shattered-dfft} below for a concrete example of a shattered DFFT induced by a specific teacher class.) is a rooted tree that represents options for interaction between the environment and the learner.
 In a \dfft, each node represents an action by the environment, which includes the feedback from the teacher on the last prediction of the learner, as well as the next example to be presented.
 The root node specifies only the first example to be presented, without any feedback.
 Each node is of the form $\node{y,\phi,x}$, where $y \in \cY\cup \{\bot\}$, $\phi \in \Phi \cup\{\bot\}$ and $x \in \cX \cup \{\bot\}$.
 Here, $y$ and $\phi$ represent the teacher feedback for the latest prediction of the algorithm, and $x$ represents the next example.
 We use $y=\bot$ if this is the first round and there was no previous prediction.
 We use $\phi = \bot$ if this is the first round, or if the last prediction of the algorithm was correct.
 We use $x = \bot$ if this is the last round so no example comes next.

 Each edge between a parent node and a child node is labeled by the prediction and the explanation example that the algorithm selected as a response to the example in the parent node.
 Edge labels are thus pairs $(\hat{x}, \hat{y}) \in \cX \times \cY$, where $\hat{y}$ is the prediction for the example in the parent node and $\hat{x}$ is the algorithm's explanation for this prediction.